Terraform Azure: What it is, features, and examples

 In 2024, Microsoft announced Azure Verified Modules (AVM), an initiative to standardize Infrastructure-as-Code (IaC) modules for Azure.
 The goal is to provide a unified set of Terraform (and Bicep) modules that adhere to industry best practices and specific standards.

-Key features of AVM:
+Azure verified modulesKey features of AVM:

+- Continuous and regular updates: AVM modules are regularly updated with the latest Azure features and improvements, ensuring that the infrastructure keeps up with the evolution of the cloud landscape.
 To start using AVMs for Terraform, you can explore the modules currently available on AVM official page.

 Now that we’re a little more clear about what Terraform is and the basics of how it works, let’s take a look at an example of Terraform code using the Azure Resource Manager (azurerm) provider to create an Azure resource group and then an Azure storage account within that resource group.